localstack/docs/content/en/getting-started/help-and-support/index.md

 - **AWS Services in Production**: We do not provide support for the deployment, management, or troubleshooting of AWS services in a production environment.
   Our focus is solely on the emulated services within LocalStack.

-#### Troubleshooting Guidelines

-In case you encounter any issues with LocalStack, follow these troubleshooting guidelines:

-- Review the documentation and FAQs for possible solutions.
-- Check the system requirements to ensure compatibility.
-- Verify the configuration settings against the documentation.
-- Consult the error logs for any relevant error messages or warnings.
-- Seek guidance from the community through the user forum.

-{{< callout "note" >}}
-In many scenarios, we ask our customers to use the diagnostics endpoint to provide additional information.

-To use LocalStack's diagnostics endpoint:

-- Set the environment variable `LS_LOG=trace`
-- Start LocalStack
-- Run the affected task(s)
-- Call the diagnostic endpoint `curl -s localhost:4566/_localstack/diagnose | gzip -cf > diagnose.json.gz` (Endpoint URL depends on your configuration)
-- Send the output file to our Slack chat

-<span style="color: darkred;">**Ensure that you avoid sending the diagnostic output to public channels or forums, as it may contain sensitive information.**</span>
-{{< /callout >}}

 #### Channels

 Standard support can be accessed through the following channels: